 Using specialty coffee as a means to counter illicit opium production, managed to create specialty naturals in just one year, TSU buys the entire harvest of Hopong’s principal villages.

 2017: built a sun dried natural coffee station and sold their very first specialty lot in the international market.

-2018: Met MCG and the coop leaders in Amsterdam for the Producer Crossover.
+2018: Met the coop leaders in Amsterdam for the Producer Crossover.
 Upped our import from 3 to 50 bags, the entire harvest of Long Hay and surrounding villages.
-Every kilo with a premium of € 3,24.
+We gave a premium of € 3,24 for every kilo bought.

 Sun dried natural process.
 Cherries are hand picked by Hopong community members in the early hours of the day.
 Once collection is finished, members delivers cherries to Hopong drying stations.
 On delivery, cherries are screened and handpicked to about 95% cherry ripeness level.
 Fully ripe cherries are then placed on raised beds.
 Slow drying is a priority and drying times range between 13-17 days depending on weather conditions.
 All lots are separated by day and all members’ deliveries are fully traceable.

 PRICE breakdown (EUR/KG)

 the price you pay for this coffee p/kg.
-We paid Mandalay Coffee Group USD 4 p/lb FOB Yangon for the Long Hay Village lot.
+We paid USD 3,85, 4,- and 4,25 p/lb FOB Yangon for our five village lots.

 € 3,23 + € 3,24

-the price Mandalay Coffee Group pays Hopong farmers for their dried cherries as p/kg price of green (milled) coffee.
-The extra € 3,24 is a premium we paid the Hopong community members to reward the quality they produce.
+the price Indigo Mountain pays farmers for their dried cherries as p/kg price of green (milled) coffee.
+The extra € 3,24 is a premium we paid Indigo Mountain to reward the supreme quality they produce.
 In 2019, this was invested in quality training for new members, roads and drying facilities.

 international shipping + clearance costs in Rotterdam, Netherlands.

 This Side Up compensation for spending time and resources importing this coffee.
-Our work includes building relationships with shipping and warehousing partners, managing export, import and shipping bureaucracy, Q grading, sampling and jointly promoting this coffee with MCG and the Hopong farmers themselves.
+Our work includes building relationships with shipping and warehousing partners, managing export, import and shipping bureaucracy, Q grading, sampling and jointly promoting this coffee with Amayar and the Indigo Mountain farmers themselves.